bahrus/p-et-alia/README.md

 "care-of" finds all matches, using querySelectorAll.

 p-d watches for DOM mutations, in case the set of matching downstream siblings changes.
 But the "care-of" attribute assumes (for now) that the DOM structure has "settled."
-If you want to apply recursive DOM monitoring (via mutationObserver) use...
+This may be fine for static markup derived from a template.
+But if you are working with streaming / fluid html, and you want to apply recursive DOM monitoring (via mutationObserver) use...

 ### The Hard Way -  Recursive sibling drilldown with p-d-r -- Invitation Only